-1 $[\underline{(a)}]$ A best interests attorney shall advocate for a resolution of the proceeding 2 consistent with the best interests of the child based on the facts relevant to the proceeding and 3 according to criteria established by law related to the purposes of the proceeding.
-4 [(b) A best interests attorney, in a manner appropriate to the child's developmental 5 level, shall: 6 (1) explain the role of the best interests attorney to the child; and 7 (2) inform the child that, in providing assistance to the court, the attorney 8 may use information that the child gives to the attorney; and 9 (3) unless the child has a [child's attorney or] privately retained attorney: 10 (A) keep the child informed of the nature and status of the 11 proceeding; 12 (B) provide advice and counsel to the child; and 13 (C) review and accept or decline to accept any proposed stipulation 14 for an order affecting the child and explain to the court the basis for any opposition.
-15 16 (c) A best interests attorney is not bound by the child's expressed objectives but 17 shall consider the child's objectives with due regard to the child's developmental level in 18 determining what to advocate 19 (d) A best interests attorney may not disclose a child's confidential 20 communications with the attorneyor be compelled to disclose information relating to the 21 representation of the child except as permitted by [this state's rules of professional conduct for 22 attorneys] as if the child were in an attorney-client relationship with the attorney], but the attorney
+(a) A best interests attorney shall advocate for a resolution of the proceeding consistent with the best interests of the child based on the facts relevant to the proceeding and according to criteria established by law related to the purposes of the proceeding.

-- may use such information, including communications received from the child's in confidences, - 2 for the purpose of performing the duties of a best interests attorney without disclosing the - 3 confidences. - 4 that the child was the source of the information.]
+1 (b) A best interests attorney, in a manner appropriate to the child's developmental 2 level, shall: 3 (1) explain the role of the best interests attorney to the child; 4 (2) inform the child that, in providing assistance to the court, the attorney 5 may use information that the child gives to the attorney; and 6 (3) unless the child has a [child's attorney or] privately retained attorney: 7 (A) keep the child informed of the nature and status of the 8 proceeding; 9 (B) provide advice and counsel to the child; and 10 (C) review and accept or decline to accept any proposed 11 stipulation for an order affecting the child and explain to the court the basis for any opposition.
+12 (c) A best interests attorney is not bound by the child's expressed objectives but 13 shall consider the child's objectives in determining what to advocate.
+14 (d) A best interests attorney may not disclose a child's confidential 15 communications with the attorney except as permitted by [this state's rules of professional 16 conduct for attorneys] as if the child were in an attorney-client relationship with the attorney, but 17 the attorney may use the child's confidences for the purpose of performing the duties of a best 18 interests attorney without disclosing the confidences.
+19 Comment 20 21 22 23 24 The best interests attorney provides legal services for the purpose of protecting the child's best interests.
+Although the best interest attorney is not client-directed, the attorney is nevertheless providing legal representation to the child as a lawyer.
+Because the determination of best interests is imprecise and highly contextual, the best interests attorney should follow objective criteria and should not substitute his or her personal views of best interests.
+The